BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 The @link:[Sandbox](https://sandbox.bluebrainnexus.io){ open=new } is a deployment of Nexus for educational purposes.

-Once on the Sandbox homepage, click on the top right corner on the login button.
+Once on the Sandbox homepage, click on the "Connect" button.
+It will open a dropdown.

 @@@ div { .center }
 ![Sandbox Home](../assets/tutorial-sandbox-login.png)
 @@@

-We offer for the moment one identity providers (IdP):

-- Github
+At the moment we only provide one identity provider (idP) in the sandbox environment - GitHub.
+Choose this option from the dropdown of the "Connect" button.

-You will need an account on either one to be able to continue this tutorial.
+You will need an account on [GitHub](https://github.com/) to be able to continue this tutorial.

-Click on the Identity Provider of your choice and allow Nexus to have access.
-You are now logged in.

 Once logged in, you can get your token.
 The token is your secure, private, code that you will use in the rest of this tutorial to interact with Nexus.

-Additionally, the Sandbox environment automatically provisions a project for you so you don't have to.
+The Sandbox environment automatically provisions a project for you so you don't have to.
-Navigate to the Admin page and you will see the list of organisations in Nexus.
+Navigate to the [Organizations page](https://sandbox.bluebrainnexus.io/admin/nise) or click on the "Organizations" tab in the homepage, and you will see the list of organisations in Nexus.
 A project is contained in an organisation.
 The organisation where your project is created depends on your identity provider.
 If you logged in with GitHub for example, your project was created under the `github-users` organisation.